simplysparsh/BabyMusic-AI/docs/backend.md

 - `/api/auth`: Handles user registration, login, and authentication-related tasks.

 The API endpoints are secured using JWT authentication, and the Edge Functions verify the JWT before processing the request.

+## Database Functions

+In addition to Edge Functions, the backend utilizes PL/pgSQL database functions for specific logic executed directly within the database:

+- `update_user_streak(user_id)`: Calculates and updates the user's daily streak and last active date in the `profiles` table.
+This function is called via RPC from the frontend application after a successful profile load.

 ## Webhooks